 The University of North Carolina at Chapel Hill

 Specialty Area: Systems/Policy/Informatics

-Dr. Donna Sullivan Havens is a tenured professor in the School of Nursing at the University of North Carolina at Chapel Hill where she mentors graduate students studying health care systems and outcomes.
-Her career trajectory includes a rich blend of roles in nursing practice, academe, administration, and research.
+Dr. Donna S. Havens is the interim dean of the School of Nursing at the University of North Carolina at Chapel Hill.
+Her career has included a rich blend of roles in nursing practice, academe, administration, and research.
 She has been a tenured professor at the School since 2003.

-Dr. Havens earned a diploma from the Grace New Haven School of Nursing at the Yale Medical Center, a BS in Nursing from Cedar Crest College, an MSN from Villanova University, and a PhD in Nursing from the University of Maryland focusing on health services research.
-She completed post-doctoral study on the organization of nursing and outcomes with Dr. Linda Aiken in the Center for Health Outcomes and Policy Research at the University Of Pennsylvania School Of Nursing.
+Dr. Havens earned a diploma from the Grace New Haven School of Nursing at the Yale Medical Center, a BSN from Cedar Crest College, an MSN from Villanova University, and a PhD in Nursing from the University of Maryland focusing on health services research.
+She completed post-doctoral study on the organization of nursing and outcomes with Dr. Linda Aiken in the Center for Health Outcomes and Policy Research at the University of Pennsylvania School of Nursing.

 Articles in Refereed Journals